journalctl -S '2025-05-30 11:00' --grep 'ELF' mei 30 11:00:25 node5.example.com kernel: [33B blob data] mei 30 11:05:30 node5.example.com kernel: [33B blob data] mei 30 11:10:41 node5.example.com kernel: [33B blob data]

 - sed has two buffers: the pattern buffer and the hold buffer.
 You're always working on the pattern buffer.
 The first H appends the input (the current pattern) to the hold buffer.

-- The z zeroes the pattern buffer, the x swaps them, so now the pattern buffer has all the collected input so far.
+- The z wipes (zeroes) the pattern buffer, the x swaps them.
+Now the pattern buffer has all the collected input so far.

 - The